How to Avoid Cold and Flu Outbreaks in the Office: 6 Essential Practices

 Quick Tip: Touch-free cutlery dispensers can take breakroom hygiene to the next level.
 We can show you how.

-Rule #5: Maintain a Healthy Lifestyle
+Practice #5: Maintain a Healthy Lifestyle

 Your top priority should always be to get plenty of sleep.
 Being well-rested may be your body’s best defense to avoid getting sick in the first place.
 And remember to exercise iStock-1141210149regularly, eat a balanced diet, and stay hydrated during the dry winter months.